maciej-ka/learning-notes/react.md

   staleTime: Infinity
 ```

+When stale duration is finished,
+React Query will not trigger function.
+Only when client asks to refetch.

-React Query will response with stalled
+On request React Query will response with stalled
 and retrigger function in the background
 (idea is that stale data is better then no data)